Find Grad Schools

 • Animal Geneticist

 In 2016, there was an estimated number of 6,100 jobs in the United States for Animal Scientist.
 New jobs are being produced at a rate of 4.9% which is below the national average.
 The Bureau of Labor Statistics predicts 300 new jobs for Animal Scientist by 2026.
-The BLS estimates 700 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 700 job openings in this field each year.

 undefined